ARTIST WHO INTRODUCED ARABIC LETTERING, LANGUAGE ON CANVAS

 In order to epitomize this ideal, Ermes painted a 4 feet painting titled “Peace means Justice”, which displayed the phrase ‘Implement justice in the world and you gain peace on earth’ in 23 different languages both ancient and modern such as Russian, Latin, Turkish, Sanskrit, Bengali, and Chinese.

 “The idea behind this piece was to send this message through all languages to different parts of the world and to say that even though the idea is simple and known to many, some people are still capable of ignoring what is right and what is obvious,” explained Ermes.

-Ermes who is a public speaker about different subjects such as identity, education, human rights and art also condemns the bohemian lifestyle adopted by many artists which was transferred from the west as a trend.
+Ermes who is a public speaker about different subjects such as identity, education, human rights, and art also condemns the bohemian lifestyle adopted by many artists which were transferred from the west as a trend.